 Come and share this common musical thread and discover how much we have in common with those of long ago.
 It is in understanding this past that we can put into perspective our musical present.

-Note: This material will be sent to your address on file at New River Community College.
+The Course Plan will be sent to you from Distance Education to your address on file at New River Community College.
 Please make sure that it is updated and correct.

 A: Yes.
 If you need humanities credits, MUS 121 fulfills 3 credits.